nicksavill/DEB_development/README.md

 We will take the student through guided examples, supported exploration and to independant work.

 #### The basic structure is:
-Video introduction to work of the week explaining what will happen and guiding student through a notebook presenting the basics, using toy datasets.

-Class 1: Notebooks to be worked through in workshops with structured examples.
+Class 1: Short lecture introducing the topic.
+Notebooks to be worked through in workshops with structured examples.
 Background for examples given so relevance is clear.
 Biological questions posed and answered.

 Class 2: Students can pick a dataset to work with and develop their skills.
-A selection of real datasets are provided by flavour leaders along with a question to answer.
+A selection of real datasets are provided by flavour leaders.